 For disparate jurisdictions, the disclosure of duplication in cost items should cover all projects and activities proposed to be funded under the award, whether by the applicant/fiscal agent or by other jurisdictions.
-The disclosure could take the form of a single compiled attachment or separate attachments from the disparate jurisdictions.
-If there are multiple agencies in the disparate group and none have any identical items to disclose, the standard language can be included in the MOU.
-This information can also be submitted separately from the MOU, but must be part of the JAG application.
+The fiscal agent will submit the Disclosure of Pending Applications (now called Applicant Disclosure of Duplication in Cost Items) in JustGrants.
+See the OJP Grant Application Resource Guide | Office of Justice Programs for more information.